JU-DEV-LatamBootcamp/Klockan-Frontend/README-dockerization.md

 ## Setting up the Frontend Application in a Container:

-Follow these steps to set up the Keycloak Server using Docker:
+Follow these steps to set up the Angular App using Docker:

 ### 1. Navigate to the Work Directory:

-   Change your working directory to the location where you want to set up the Keycloak Server.
+   Change your working directory to the location where you want to set up the Angular App.

 ### 2. Build the Container: